Handley Page Heyford: Prototype

 A single prototype, designated Handley Page HP.38, was ordered under contract No.790320/27, which was subsequently amended under contract No.819857/28.
 The prototype was completed during May 1930; it was powered by a pair of Rolls-Royce Kestrel II engines, each capable of producing up to 525 hp (390 kW), that drove a set of two-bladed propellers.
 On 12 June 1930, this prototype performed its maiden flight from Handley Page's factory at Radlett.
 Following the completion of contractor testing, the HP.38 was dispatched to Martlesham Heath to undergo service trials; further tests were conducted with No. 10 Squadron.
 Numerous improvements and changes were suggested by test pilots and reviewing officials alike, including enlarged radiators, thicker skin, and a revised cockpit design.

 Handley Page were under pressure to proceed rapidly, partially due to competition from the Vickers Type 150 and the Fairey Long-range Monoplane; the prototypes of both these rivals suffered separate accidents, which gave extra time to refine the HP.38.
 Revisions around this time largely focused on increasing the workspace for crewmembers and the clearance for groundcrews to arm the aircraft.
 On 11 April 1932, revisions to the prototype's monocoque fuselage to incorporate all of the recommended improvements were authorised.
 As a consequence of the talk at the League of Nations of abolishing bombing, military planners opted to delay the awarding of a production contract; at one point, Handley Page was considering laying off numerous staff involved with the HP.38 over this uncertainty.
-However, the Japanese invasion of Manchuria and a lack of consensus among the Geneva Disarmament Committee let to the Air Ministry issuing instructions to proceed with an initial batch of five aircraft, designated HP.50 Heyford.
+However, the Japanese invasion of Manchuria and a lack of consensus among the Geneva Disarmament Committee led to the Air Ministry issuing instructions to proceed with an initial batch of five aircraft, designated "HP.50 Heyford".

 During March 1933, production contract 25498/33 was issued to Handley Page, ordering 15 HP.50s.
 The first of these aircraft was assembled by hand, partially due to the need for it as a prototype after the loss of the HP.38 in an accident.
-The production aircraft differed somewhat from the earlier prototype, the Heyford I was fitted with 575 hp (429 kW) Kestrel III engines and retained the two-blade propellers, while the improved Heyford IA featured four-blade propellers.
+The production aircraft differed somewhat from the earlier prototype, the Heyford I was fitted with 575 hp (429 kW) Kestrel III engines and retained the two-blade propellers, while the improved Heyford IA had four-blade propellers.
 Engine variations were primary differences for both the Mk II and III variants; the former being equipped with 640 hp (480 kW) Kestrel IVs, supercharged to 695 hp (518 kW) in the Heyford III.